-The Board of Directors proposes that the shareholders approve an amendment (the "Amendment") to the Company's 1997 Long-Term Incentive Stock Plan (the "Plan").
-The Amendment would increase the maximum number of shares issuable under the Plan from 3,400,000 to 4,900,000.
-One effect of the Amendment will be to ratify and validate the issuance of options with respect to 1,498,450 shares, which otherwise would cause the limits of the Plan to be exceeded.
-Of such 1,498,450 options (the "Contingent Options"), 495,500 are held by directors and executive officers of the Company.
+The Board of Directors proposes that the shareholders approve an amendment to the Company's 1997 Long-Term Incentive Stock Plan (the "Plan).
+The amendment would increase the maximum number of shares issuable under the Plan from 3,400,000 to 4,900,000.
+One effect of that amendment will be to ratify and validate the issuance of options with respect to 1,589,200 shares, which otherwise would cause the limits of the Plan to be exceeded.
+Of such 1,589,200 options (the "Contingent Options"), 495,500 are held by directors and executive officers of the Company.

-A copy of the proposed amended Plan is attached to this Proxy Statement as $\ensuremath{\mathsf{Appendix}}$ A.
+A copy of the Plan as proposed to be amended is attached to this Proxy Statement as Appendix A.

-The number of shares of Common Stock reserved for issuance under the Plan prior to the proposed Amendment is 3,400,000.
+The number of shares of Common Stock reserved for issuance under the Plan prior to the proposed amendment is 3,400,000.
 Of such shares, approximately 2,261,099 are the subject of outstanding valid options, and approximately 585,450 have been issued upon exercise of options.
-In addition, the Company has conditionally issued the Contingent Options, with respect to 1,498,450 shares, which would cause the limits of the Plan to be exceeded by 838,999 shares.
-If the Amendment is approved, then such 1,498,450 Contingent Options will be made effective, and approximately 661,001 shares will remain available for grant under the Plan.
-If the Amendment is not approved, then such 1,498,450 Contingent Options will be invalid, and approximately 659,451 shares will be available under the Plan for future stock option grants.
-It should be noted that the Company previously maintained a 1991 Stock Option Plan, under which a total of 2,419,420 shares were issued to directors, officers and other employees.
-That prior plan has expired, but there remain outstanding thereunder options to purchase an additional 211.850 shares of Common Stock.
+In addition, the Company has conditionally issued the Contingent Options, with respect to 1,589,200 shares, which would cause the limits of the Plan to be exceeded.
+If the Amendment is approved, then such 1,589,200 Contingent Options will be made effective, and approximately 464,251 shares will remain available for grant under the Plan.
+If the Amendment is not approved, then such 1,589,200 Contingent Options will be invalid, and approximately 553,451 shares will be available for future stock option grants.